mavery-seu/learn-python-the-right-way/manuscript/chapter03_Hello_little_turtles.md

     alex.left(90)
 ```

-By now you should be able to see how to change our previous program so that tess can also use a `for` loop to draw her equilateral triangle.
+By now you should be able to see how to change our previous program so that tess can also use a <mark>for</mark> loop to draw her equilateral triangle.

 But now, what would happen if we made this change?